 Company Information

-Cornish Metals (TSX-V:CUSN and AIM:CUSN) is a Canadian mineral exploration and development company focused on its mineral projects in Cornwall, United Kingdom with its flagship projects being the United Downs copper-tin project and the South Crofty tin project.
+Cornish Metals (TSX-V:CUSN and AIM:CUSN) is a Canadian mineral exploration and development company focused on its mineral projects in Cornwall, United Kingdom with its flagship project being the South Crofty tin project as well as the United Downs copper-tin project.
 In addition, the Company holds 15,000 ha in exploration licences across the county.
 It also maintains an interest in the Nickel King project, an exploration property which is prospective for nickel in the Northwest Territories in Canada and the Sleitat project, an exploration property which is prospective for tin and tungsten in Alaska.
 In addition, the Group holds a royalty on two non-producing tungsten assets located in the Northwest Territories and the Yukon, Canada.

 Country of Incorporation and Main Countries of Operation